Human-Language-Intelligence/Harmful-Suicide-Content-Detection/README.md

 If you do not receive any response or follow-up within two weeks after submission, please contact Prof. JinYeong Bak (jy.bak@skku.edu) directly so that we can review your request in a timely manner.

+## ETC

+The metadata (links or tweet ID) of online content used for this benchmark can be founded in https://doi.org/10.7910/DVN/YAULAD

 ## Citation